EPA recommends that you know the radon level in any house you may want to buy.

 If the home has already been tested for radon

 You can accept an earlier test result (less than two years ago) from the seller or you can ask the seller for a new test to be done by a certified radon tester.
-EPA recommends homes be retested every two years, after significant seismic activity, and before and after remodeling.
+EPA recommends homes be retested every two years, after an earthquake , and before and after remodeling.

 To help you make your decision, ask the seller the following questions:

 - What were the results of any earlier tests?

 - Who tested it last?
 The homeowner, a certified radon professional, or another person?

 - Where in the home was the test taken?
 Was it done on a lower level of the home that you plan to use?

 - What, if any, changes have been made to the house since the test was done?
 Have there been any changes to the heating, ventilation, and air conditioning (HVAC) systems?
 Have any new rooms been added to the home?

 - Did the test follow the Radon in Real Estate Testing Checklist recommendations?